-A chakra color chart is an energetic roadmap that maps the body’s seven main energy centers to colors.
-Using these colors as a simple language, you can identify where you feel blocked and apply practical color-based tools—like clothing, food, and meditation—to restore balance and vitality.
+A chakra color chart links the body’s seven energy centers to specific colors so you can spot blocks and use practical tools—clothing, food, movement, and visualization—to restore balance and vitality.

-Learn the seven-chakra color chart, what each color represents, signs of imbalance, and practical color-based practices for healing and balance.
+Explore the seven-chakra color chart: meanings, signs of imbalance, and simple color-based practices to restore balance and energy.

 ← Back to blog